Diversity and inclusion

 We do this by raising awareness and celebrating diversity through education and networking, supported by the group-wide LGBTQ+ network – Unity.

-Close Brothers has partnered with LGBT charity, Stonewall, who have assisted with the creation of our employee network, specialist on-site training, and review of our people policies.
+Close Brothers has also partnered with LGBT charity, Stonewall, who have assisted with the creation of our employee network, specialist on-site training, and review of our people policies.

 Working parents and carers